josenrihernand/github-personal-repo/README_MD_Python_Script.md

 Message:	The hostname doesn't match the one that passed as an argument [HOSTNAME] != [CURRENT_HOSTNAME]
 Description:	The hostname or IP address specified with the argument --c doesn't match the current webhook URL.
 		The value of --c argument is the search key through which the script will locate the webhook URL that will be updated.
-If the value specified in this argument is not found in the webhook URL, the script will display the current webhook URL along with this message, for that specific webhook URL.
+If the value specified in this argument is not found in the webhook URL, the script will display the current webhook URL along with this message.

 Message:	Webhook URLs Found, but none of type: [HOOK_TYPE] [HOOK_TYPE_DESCRIPTION]
 Description:	The hook type specified in --k arg (webhook for normal Hooks or servicehook for Integration & Services) doesn't match the hook type of the current webhook URL.
 		At this moment the script recognizes the following hook types, as valid ones:
 		- For normal hooks (--k webhook): url.
-Example: https://hooks.slack.com/services... hooks.slack.com is a good example of a normal webhook.
+Example: https://hooks.slack.com/services../ hooks.slack.com is a good example of a normal webhook.

 		- For Integration & Services (--k servicehook):
 			This hook type will recognize all of these: base_url (teamcity), url_base (fisheye.corp.dig.com), or jenkins_hook_url (Jenkins).
 URL of Teamcity and Jenkins are both examples of servicehooks or Integrations & Services.

 Message:	Something failed with this repository: [REPO NAME] / Please check: [ERROR_DESCRIPTION]
 Description:	This is an uncommon error message.
-If a strange situation occurs during the processing of a specific repository, this message will be displayed and, also, the description of the error so that it is possible to take a look.
+If a weird situation occurs during the processing of a specific repository, this message will be displayed and, also, the description of the error so that it is possible to take a look.

 Message:	The organization [ORG_NAME] doesn't have repos with webhooks URL configured
 Description:	If none of the repositories (for the current org) have webhook URL of the hook type specified with the argument --k, this message will be displayed.